cloudmesh-community/fa18-523-56/project-report/report.md

 * **Convert**

-  * Examples: ConvertJSONToSQL, Convert Record, ConvertExceltoCSVProcessor, etc. [@fa18-523-56-www-nifi-homepagetechdoc]
+  * Examples: ConvertJSONToSQL, Convert Record, ConvertExceltoCSVProcessor, etc [@fa18-523-56-www-nifi-homepagetechdoc]
   * Similar transformation type processors: Evaluate, Merge, Split, etc.

 Once data is in the flow, NiFi provides dozens of processors to manipulate or transform data.
-The *Convert* processors can be configured to the expected schema or type from the *Get* processor and tranform, edit, thin, enrich, or many other functions on the data in the flow [@fa18-523-56-www-nifi-homepagetechdoc].
+The *Convert* processors can be configured to the expected schema or type from the *Get* processor and transform, edit, thin, enrich, or many other functions on the data in the flow [@fa18-523-56-www-nifi-homepagetechdoc].

 * **Put**

-  * Examples: PutFile, PutFTP, PutSQL, PutElasticSearch, PutAzureBlobStorage, etc. [@fa18-523-56-www-nifi-homepagetechdoc]
+  * Examples: PutFile, PutFTP, PutSQL, PutElasticSearch, PutAzureBlobStorage, etc [@fa18-523-56-www-nifi-homepagetechdoc]
   * Similar output type processors: Publish, etc.

 A critical part of a flow in NiFi is pushing the right data out of the